seancdavis/seancdavis-com/www/src/blog/posts/2018-04-25-collaborate-on-github-gist.md

 ---
-title: "Collaborate On A GitHub Gist"
+title: Collaborate On A GitHub Gist
-description: "GitHub gists are designed to be user-specific and not for team collaboration.
-But you can make it work with a little finagling."
+description: GitHub gists are designed to be user-specific and not for team collaboration.
+But you can make it work with a little finagling.
 tags:
   - git
   - github
+image: /blog/default/default-yellow-02.png
 ---

 GitHub gists are typically used to share a snippet or series of snippets with